 To further investigate the potential performance improvements, blockwise feature fusion is implemented for each fusion technique presented earlier.
-Rather than fusing features only at the end of the backbone, blockwise-fusion integrates the features from the side CNN and YOLO backbone at each block stage, illustrated as Figure~\ref{fig:blockwise_model}.
+Rather than fusing features only at the end of the backbone, blockwise-fusion integrates the features from the side CNN and YOLO backbone at each block stage, an example of blockwise SE gated fusion is illustrated in Figure~\ref{fig:blockwise_model}.
 Despite its increased complexity, the blockwise-fusion architecture does not yield performance improvements.
-Instead, the test results show a decline compared to "frozen backbone".
-Among the fusion strategies, blockwise addition performs the worst, while gating-based fusion methods show improved results over direct addition but still fall short of "frozen backbone" performance.
-Figure~\ref{fig:results_blockwise} shows the average mAP50 and the standard deviation over 3 runs.
-This result indicates that fusing features too early or too frequently may mix incompatible representations, possibly leading to noisy signals.
-Additionally, injecting external features at every block can disrupt YOLO backbone's hierarchical learning, making it harder for the network to learn meaningful representations.
-While fusing only at the end of the backbone allows the model to combine global context without disrupting earlier feature extraction stages.
+Instead, the test results show a decline compared to "Frozen backbone".
+Among the fusion strategies, blockwise addition performs the worst, while gating-based fusion methods show improved results over direct addition but still fall short of "Frozen backbone" performance.
+This result indicates that combing features too early or too frequently may mix incompatible representations, possibly leading to noisy signals.
+Additionally, injecting external features at every block can disrupt the YOLO backbone's hierarchical learning, making it harder for the network to learn meaningful representations.
+Fusing only at the end of the backbone allows the model to combine global context without disrupting earlier feature extraction stages.